-Jessica Zech, Vice PresidentJessica is originally from Seattle and moved to Albuquerque in 2019, after her boyfriend accepted a position at the University of New Mexico.
+Jessica Zech, First Vice PresidentJessica is originally from Seattle and moved to Albuquerque in 2019, after her boyfriend accepted a position at the University of New Mexico.
 Since graduating from the University of Southern California, she has worked in marketing as a copywriter and campaign manager—and currently plans product promotions for a technology company.
 Jessica has always been an avid reader and library lover.
 She is excited to be part of an organization that helps make books and educational materials available to everyone.

 Mary Orgel, Secretary

 Mary is a longtime resident of Albuquerque, moving here in 1974 to begin a career in counseling.
 She has since then received advanced degrees in Cultural Anthropology (University of Massachusetts).
 The common thread of her professional work and personal interests has been understanding and promoting our sense of community.
 Her small-town Midwestern upbringing influenced her belief that public libraries are one of our most important sites of community.
 She sees The Friends of the Public Library as a great resource for creating and protecting a community of readers and books and the many ways they keep us open to diverse worlds and endless possibilities of connection.